-Role of Endophytes in Plant Health and Defense Against PathogensSubmit Manuscript no this topic Topic Articles: 0
+Role of Endophytes in Plant Health and Defense Against PathogensSubmit Manuscript on this topic

 The term “endophytes” usually refers to communities of microorganisms, typically bacteria or fungi, which colonize the internal portion of plants, mainly vascular tissues, interacting with the host in either beneficial or neutral mode.
 The scientific community customarily classifies endophytes into three main subsets based on facultative, obligate or opportunistic colonization of the host.

 The benefits of using fungal and bacterial endophytes in plant health are only beginning to be explored, but have become a hot topic in the search for biological control strategies.
 The bursting of the latest techniques of DNA high-throughput sequencing and the simultaneous development of the most diverse -omics technologies, specially metagenomics, enabled to open the horizon on a world that seems to contain a high level of biodiversity, as it includes hundreds of endophytic species per plant, many of which are unculturable.